grigaut/bgc-data-processing/docs/how_it_works/index.md

 1. Loader for GLODAP 2022.
 2. Loader for IMR.
 3. Summing both storer returns the aggregation of them.
-4. Calling the .save_all_storer methods to save the entire storer.
+4. Calling the .save_all_storer method to save the entire storer.

 ## Plotting the data